 Drug use will:

-Assistance with Substance Abuse CounselingIf students are experiencing problems with drugs and/or alcohol, please contact Student Success Services, 120 ATC, or call (810) 989-5520.
+Assistance with Substance Abuse CounselingIf students are experiencing problems with drugs and/or alcohol, please contact the SC4 Advising Office, Room 251, SC4 Welcome Center, or call (810) 989-5520 to schedule an appointment.